hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 ![](http://www.loria.fr/~sokolovd/cg-course/02-triangles/index9x.png)

 It means that we are looking for a vector (u,v,1) that is orthogonal to (￼ABx,AC￼x,￼PAx) and (￼ABy,AC￼y,PA￼y) *at the same time*!
-I hope you see [where i am heading](https://en.wikipedia.org/wiki/Cross_product).
+I hope you see [where I am heading](https://en.wikipedia.org/wiki/Cross_product).
 That is a small hint: to find an intersection of two straight lines in a plane (that is exactly what we did here), it is sufficient to compute one cross product.
 By the way, test yourself: how do we find an equation of a line passing through two given points?

 So, let us program our new rasterization routine: we iterate through all pixels of a bounding box for a given triangle.
 For each pixel we compute its barycentric coordinates.
 If it has at least one negative component, then the pixel is outside of the triangle.
 Probably it is more clear to see the program directly: